turingschool/frontend-lightning-talks/schedule-1710.md

 28. Take your `git` foo to the next level
 29. Algorithms or die - top algorithms programmers should know
 - Casey Dallavalle: Hacking the FE interview
+- Amanda Tjan: Why culture shock is a real thing
 ```

 ---